osirislab/ctf101/docs/cryptography/what-are-hashing-functions.md

 ## Hash Collisions

 A collision is when two pieces of data or text have the same cryptographic hash.
-This is very rare.
+An ideal

 What’s significant about collisions is that they can be used to crack password hashes.
 Passwords are usually stored as hashes on a computer, since it’s hard to get the passwords from hashes.